jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (5) The imposition of a mandatory disqualification under this section is subject to section 81 (which allows a court not to order disqualification for special reasons relating to the offence).

 ### 59 Failure or refusal to remain at specified place or to accompany enforcement officer
-(1) A person commits an offence if the person—
+Offence: failure or refusal to remain at specified place or to accompany enforcement officer (1) A person commits an offence if the person—
   (a) fails or refuses to remain at the place where the person underwent a breath screening test under section 68 until after the result of the test is ascertained; or
-  (b) fails or refuses to accompany without delay an enforcement officer to a place when required to do so under section 69, 71A, 71B, 71E, 71F, or 72; or
+  (b) fails or refuses to accompany without delay an enforcement officer to a place when required to do so under section 69, 71E, 71F, or 72; or
-  (c) having accompanied an enforcement officer to a place under a requirement under section 69, 71A, 71B, 71E, 71F, or 72,—
+  (c) having accompanied an enforcement officer to a place under a requirement under section 69, 71E, 71F, or 72,—
-    (i) fails or refuses to remain at that place until the person is required either to undergo an evidential breath test, an oral fluid test, a blood test, or a compulsory impairment test under this Act; or
+    (i) fails or refuses to remain at that place until the person is required either to undergo an evidential breath test, a blood test, or a compulsory impairment test under this Act; or
-    (ii) fails or refuses to accompany an enforcement officer to another place under any of those sections; or (d) having undergone an evidential breath test under a requirement under section 69, an oral fluid test under a requirement under any of sections 71A to 71C, or a compulsory impairment test under section 71F, fails or refuses to remain at the place where the person underwent the test until after the result of the test is ascertained.
+    (ii) fails or refuses to accompany an enforcement officer to another place under any of those sections; or (d) having undergone an evidential breath test under a requirement under section 69 or a compulsory impairment test under section 71F, fails or refuses to remain at the place where the person underwent the test until after the result of the test is ascertained.
 (2) If a person is convicted of an offence against subsection (1),— (a) the maximum penalty is a fine not exceeding $4,500; and (b) the court may disqualify the person from holding or obtaining a driver licence for such period as the court thinks fit.
+Infringement offence: failure or refusal to remain at specified place or to accompany enforcement officer (3) A person commits an infringement offence if the person,— (a) having undergone an oral fluid screening test under any of sections 71A to 71C, fails or refuses to remain at the place where the person underwent the test until after the result of the test is ascertained; or
+  (b) fails or refuses to accompany without delay an enforcement officer to a place when required to do so under section 71A, 71B, or 71DE; or
+  (c) having accompanied an enforcement officer to a place under a requirement under section 71A or 71B, fails or refuses to remain at that place until the person is required to undergo an oral fluid screening test under section 71A or 71B; or
+  (d) having accompanied an enforcement officer to a place under a requirement under section 71DE, fails or refuses to remain at that place until the person is required to provide an oral fluid sample under that section.

 ### 60 Failure or refusal to permit blood specimen to be taken or to undergo compulsory impairment test
 (1) A person commits an offence if the person—